-Students are assessed for the class work component on the basis of the first two pieces of work (assignment and test) each of which counts 15% to the final mark.
+Students are assessed for the class work component on the basis of the two pieces of work (assignment and test) each of which counts 15% to the final mark.
 These two pieces of work are compulsory.
-In addition, students may complete a third piece of work, in which event , the two highest marks comprise the class work component.
-The assignment and third piece of work will test outcome(s) set out above (details to follow).
+The assignment and test will investigate knowledge of outcome(s) set out above.
 Please note that no late assignments will be accepted for marking.
 Late assignments will receive 0% unless the student has a valid Leave of Absence.